listbylist/github-actions/README.md

-# lbl-github-actions
+# github-actions

-Reusable GitHub actions for ListByList.
+Reusable GitHub actions.

 > NB!
 Please fork this repo before using it in your projects.